-Research in the Tarleton laboratory focuses on the immunology and pathogenesis of Trypanosoma cruzi infection and the resulting disease syndrome known as Chagas disease.
-T. cruzi is a protozoan parasite that infects approximately 18 million people in Latin American with 90 million more at risk of infection.
-Chagas disease is the single most common cause of congestive heart failure and sudden death in the world and the leading cause of death among young-to-middle age adults in endemic areas of South America.
-There are no vaccines for prevention of T. cruziinfection and current chemotherapeutic regimens are of limited efficacy.
+Research in the Tarleton Research Group (TRG) focuses exclusively on Trypanosoma cruzi infection and the resulting disease syndrome known as Chagas disease.
+T. cruzi is a protozoan parasite that infects approximately >10 million people in Latin American with 90 million more at risk of infection.
+Chagas disease is the single most common cause of congestive heart failure and sudden death in the world and the leading cause of death among young-to-middle-age adults in endemic areas of South America.
+There are no vaccines for prevention of T. cruzi infection and current chemotherapeutic regimens are of limited efficacy.

 Historically the TRG approached T. cruzi infection from a primarily immunological perspective, attempting to address broad questions such as how is immune control initiated and maintained during the infection, and how does T. cruzi manage to avoid immune clearance and maintain an infection for decades in hosts, and what is the relationship between immunity, parasite persistence, and disease development?
 We approach these questions not only from the angle of host responses but also from the parasite side, where we strive to understand the unique biology of T. cruzi that impinges on its interaction with its many host species.
 An example of this approach is our discovery of dormancy in T. cruzi and the impact this ability may have treatment efficacy and immune control.